zen-browser/surfer/docs/content/getting-started/overview.md

 weight = 5
 +++

-## Getting started with gluon
+## Getting started with surfer

-### What is gluon
+### What is surfer

 Gluon is a build tool and documentation for creating firefox-based browsers.
 Its goal is to simplify the process of creating web browsers to encourage competition and development within the space.

 ### Getting help

-If you are having problems with following these instructions, or with gluon in general, please contact us.
-You can [create a discussion on github](https://github.com/pulse-browser/gluon/discussions/new), ping @trickypr on the [Fushra Discord](https://discord.gg/xNkretH7sD).
+If you are having problems with following these instructions, or with surfer in general, please contact us.
+You can [create a discussion on github](https://github.com/zen-browser/surfer/discussions/new), ping @trickypr on the [Fushra Discord](https://discord.gg/xNkretH7sD).

 ### System requirements